howardhokyin/md-my-note/Rest-GraphQL.md

 ## Mutation (add, delete, edit)

+- Applying data modification to resources such as add, delete, update
 - Any kind of action we want to do for the data.

 - Here is example for `add`, `delete` and `update`